aws-samples/build-a-360-degree-customer-view-with-aws/deployment/schedules/README.md

-## Deploy CloudFormation template to create basic infrastructure
+## Activate the schedulers to generate data from different sources

 **Step 1:** Go to [CloudWatch Events -> Rules](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#cw:dashboard=Home), and enable each of the c360v-Schedule.